mrporterphysics/mrporterphysics.github.io/Presentations/Momentum/talks/paper_car_crash_slides.md

 ## What You'll Calculate

-After the competition, you will:
+Before the competition, you will:

 - Measure your car's **mass** and the **track distance**
 - Time a practice run to find **average velocity**